ODBC on Linux and UNIX platforms

 3. Most JDBC drivers are capable of communication over a network anyway.

-4. It avoids any extra services/processes.
+4. It avoids any extra services or processes.

 Some compromises are nearly always inherent in translating the ODBC API to the JDBC API, but these are usually less than you might think, and a good gateway will be very transparent.
 A common misconception is that adding a bridge between your ODBC application and JDBC driver will introduce a lot of overhead, but you might be surprised at how quick a good gateway can be.

-JDBC-ODBC Bridges
+JDBC-ODBC bridges

 Java application <-> JDBC <-> ODBC driver <-> database